-Check with your local council to see if they offer a Christmas tree recycling service.
+Check with your local council for details on their Christmas tree recycling service.
 Some local councils set up Christmas tree drop off points or collect trees to be recycled.
 The trees can be mulched and used in local parks or green spaces.
 You can find your local recycling centre here.

 In the garden

 If you’re lucky enough to have a garden, or know someone who does, there are many ways you can use your tree.

 Christmas tree needles are ericaceous so they are acidic.
 They can be used as mulch for plants such as blueberries and rhododendrons.